rujiali/ealsticsearch-express/README.md

 When you have the token, you can include the 'Authorization: Bearer YOUR TOKEN' in the header of your request.

+# Configuration

+Make sure you have your elasticsearch is running, and have your elasticsearch IP and port number listed in configuration.json.

 # Current endpoints

 | Method | Endpoint                  | Description                                   | Test   |